ultrawideturbolife/loglytics/README.md

 Loglytics aims to provide a complete solution for simple but powerful logging and simultaneously (but optionally) sending analytics and crash reports inside your apps.
 Originally this package was created for integration with `firebase_analytics` and `firebase_crashlytics`, but by clever use of interfaces it is now also possible to implement your own analytics or crash reporting solutions.

 In addition to facilitating easier logging and sending of analytics, Loglytics also aims to improve your overall approach to analytics.
 Everything analytic inside Loglytics is based on *subjects* and *parameters*.
-Each of your analytics will be grouped per feature (or other part of our project that you seem fit) and they will have a list of subjects (e.g. a `'login_button'`) and possible parameters (e.g. `'time_on_page'`) defined for them.
+Each of your analytics will be wrapped per feature (or other part of our project that you seem fit) and have a list of subjects (e.g. a `'login_button'`) and possible parameters (e.g. `'time_on_page'`) defined for them.
 In general subjects may have an analytic event attached to them and parameters are for extra information.
-Because we specify and save our analytics in a central location for each feature (or other part of our project), we create a certain peace, clarity and structure within our projects that's often missed when analytics are being sent from all over the place.
+Because we specify and store our analytics for each feature (or other part of our project) in a central location, we avoid mistakes and create a certain peace, clarity and structure within our projects that is often missed when analytics are sent from all over the place.

 # 🔎 How do I start?

-The first thing we need to do is determine if we want to implement custom analytics and/or crash reporting in your project.
-If we don't, we can still use the `Loglytics` to log anything and everywhere without having to configure anything.
-If we do want to use one or both of them we must implement the `AnalyticsInterface` and `CrashReportsInterface` respectively so we can pass them along to the `Loglytics.setup()` method.
+The first thing we need to do is determine if we want to implement custom analytics and/or crash reporting in our project.
+If we don't, we can still use the `Loglytics` to log and send basic analytics without having to configure anything.
+If we **do** want to use one or both of them we must implement the `AnalyticsInterface` and `CrashReportsInterface` respectively so we can pass them along to the `Loglytics.setup()` method.
 We will need to call the `Loglytics.setup()` method before we can send any analytics or crash reports using this package.
 See below for an example of an implementation of where `FirebaseAnalytics` and `FirebaseCrashlytics` were used.

 ### AnalyticsInterface